-If that sounds like you then contact your school's Head of Science, who needs to complete a Student Nomination Form on your behalf and have it signed by your principal.
+If that sounds like you, then contact your school's Head of Science, who will need to complete a Student Nomination Form on your behalf.

 We would also like you to write a short essay telling us your thoughts on Science in the 21st Century (full details are on the Student Application Form).

 We will pay your: